DenisaToarcas/UBB--Computer-Science/3rd year/mobile application programming/Project Ideea/projectIdeea.md

   - **Start Date**: `datetime` – The start date of the trip.
   - **End Date**: `datetime` – The end date of the trip.
   - **Key Stops**: `list of strings` – Stops or important places the user plans to visit during the trip.
   - **Notes**: `string` – Additional notes or details about the trip.
+The user can include information about prices or the budget needed for the trip itself, or may use the notes as an items' list for when he's packing.

 ### Actions (CRUD Operations)
 1. **Create/Add Trip:**
-   Allows users to create a new trip with all the necessary details.
+   Allows users to create and add a new trip with all the necessary details.

 2. **Read/View Trips:**
    Shows a list of all registered trips, allowing users to see them in summary form.